openenclave/openenclave/docs/DesignDocs/ReproducibleBuildUsingNix.md

 - Nix package versions are a function of the nixpkgs branch contents.
 In principle, Nix allows packages to specify the versions of dependents by git tag, url, or git commit.
 In practice that only works in cases where the source is not patched and other processing steps are not performed.
-If dependent package versions are overriden, they must be built on each project rebuild.
+If dependent package versions are overridden, they must be built on each project rebuild.
 The nix store will contain the previous builds once packages are built so that helps considerably if the store is saved.